Pvt. George Michael Verba

 a furlough and returned home to tie up any

+The tanks were ordered to the perimeter of the Clark Field to guard against Japanese paratroopers on December 1st to guard against paratroopers.
+Two members of each tank remained with their tank at all times.
 On December 8, 1941, George lived through the Japanese attack on Clark Field.
 After several days of guard duty around the perimeter of Clark Field, the tanks of the 192nd were sent to guard a dam against saboteurs.
-They were next sent north Lingayin Bay.
+They were next sent north Lingayen Gulf.

 On April 9, 1942, George became a Prisoner of War when the Filipino-American forces were surrendered to the Japanese.
 For George, the death march started at Mariveles at the southern tip of Bataan.
 The lack of food and water were the most difficult things he had to deal with on the march.
 He also recalled that what made things worse was that the Japanese left the POWs sit in the sun for two to three hours each day.
 Among the prisoners, this became known as "The Sun Treatment."